loafoe/terraform-provider-htpasswd/docs/resources/password.md

 * `password` - (Required) The password string
 * `salt` - (Optional) Salt for apr1 hash generation.
-  Must 8-charachter string or empty.
+  Must be a 8-character string or empty.
 Default: `""`

 ## Attribute reference